thibaut1405/ansible-OpenVpn/README.md

 >ansible_ssh_common_args='-o StrictHostKeyChecking=no'\

 just change "password", "IP OF HOST" and "root" if your user is not root.

+the last file to fill out is in roles/openvpn/defaults/main.yml, and configure your variables

 Now you can run the receipt
 > ansible-playbook -i hosts main.yml